BlackGhost0051/Steganography/ZIP/README.md

 You need to have the **folder.zip** and **image.png** files in the project folder.

+Run the program and it will create an **output.png** in which the zip will be hidden.

 ## How to install and run?
 ### Linux